Yanat000/FanControl.ArduinoFanController/README.md

 ---

 ## ⚠️ Use at Your Own Risk
-This plugin is highly experimental and has not been fully tested.
+This plugin is highly experimental and has not been fully tested but should work for version upward.
 Tested versions: **FanControl V244**.

 ---